-Graduation Fee Contact Nursing Comprehensive Fee \$30 per year Student Health Insurance: Graduate students are responsible for maintaining health insurance throughout the responsible for maintaining health insurance throughout the program.
+(Online students are not charged a comprehensive fee) Student Health Insurance: Graduate students are responsible for maintaining health insurance throughout the program.

 There is no out-of-state tuition differential.
 Failure to pay tuition and fees may lead to professional collection agency efforts to enforce payment.
 In such cases the student is responsible for all collection costs and expenses incurred by the University, including reasonable attorney fees.